pingel-org/axle/axle-docs/src/main/mdoc/Introduction.md

 ## Objectives

-Practice coding in a strongly functional style and writing about it
+Practice coding in a strongly functional style and writing about it.

-No doubles (easy path to "theorems for free")

-Lawful AI
+Why pursue "lawful" "scientific computing"? (or "artificial intelligence"?)

+1. For all the same reasons that other software benefits
+2. Help us communicate with and leverage other fields
+3. Rich mathematics may be central to future learning algorithms

+On the first point: A policy of "no Doubles" is an easy but profoundly disorienting path to "Theorems for Free"

+There is a huge gulf between automated theorem provers (Coq, Lean, Agda) and the kinds of environments and languages used by professional software engineers.
+By adopting a stye that eschews even familiar types like `Double` in the core code (although `Double` is common in the surface-level examples in this document), Axle intends to occupy a useful mid-point that can help build a bridge.

 ## Gallery